cis198-2016s/slides/01/content.md

 ---
 ## Ownership

-- When a variable binding is introduced, it _takes ownership_ of its data.
+- A variable binding _takes ownership_ of its data.
-    - Data can only have one owner at a time.
+    - A piece of data can only have one owner at a time.
-- When a binding goes out of scope, the bound data will be released automatically.
+- When a binding goes out of scope, the bound data is released automatically.
     - For heap-allocated data, this means de-allocation.
-- Data _must be guaranteed_ to live at least as long as its references.
+- Data _must be guaranteed_ to outlive its references.

 ```rust
 fn foo() {